mozilla/moztrap/docs/index.rst

-Welcome to Case Conductor
+Welcome to MozTrap
 =========================

-Case Conductor is a test case manager.
+MozTrap is a test case manager.

 Quickstart
 ----------

-Case Conductor requires `Python`_ 2.6 or 2.7 and `MySQL`_ 5.1+ with the InnoDB
+MozTrap requires `Python`_ 2.6 or 2.7 and `MySQL`_ 5.1+ with the InnoDB
 backend.

 These steps assume that you have `git`_, `virtualenv`_, `virtualenvwrapper`_,